cis-ds/course-site/content/homework/machine-learning/index.md

 # Overview

-Due by 10:30am (Chicago) on February 28th.
+Due by 11:59pm CT (Chicago) on July 11th.

 # Fork the `hw07` repository